dxcamps/DLI_RoboWorkshop_1/prework/readme.md

 Once you are done with the lab and no longer need the resources (VM, VHD, etc) that you created during it, you can delete them from your subscription to completely stop any billing or free credit consumption for them.

-At the very beginning of the lab, we created a resource group, **`<name>group`** and every other resource we created was in that group.
+At the very beginning of the lab, we created a resource group, **`<name>group`** and every other resource we created was placed in that group.
 The beauty of that is that now to delete all of the resources, we simply need to delete the group.
 Super easy.

 ***THIS IS NOT RECOVERABLE, IF YOU DELETE THE RESOURCE GROUP IT, AND ALL OF THE RESOURCES WITHIN, WILL BE DELETED.
 ONLY DELETE THE GROUP IF YOU KNOW YOU DO NOT NEED IT ANY MORE.
 DO NOT DELETE THE GROUP PRIOR TO A WORKSHOP EVENT, YOU WILL NEED THE RESOURCES AT THE EVENT.
 ONLY DELETE THE GROUP AFTER THE EVENT IS OVER AND ALL RESOURCES ARE NO LONGER NEEDED***